This article originally appeared on our sister site, TechRepublic.

 An employer and the IT manager have more leverage and options when looking for candidates if they can consider former employees.
-The company and manager know what they would be getting in terms of performance, and the ex-employee doesn’t require the start-up or learning curve a brand-new hire would.
-They probably also have pre-existing relationships they can build on.
+The company and manager know what they would be getting in terms of performance, and the former employee doesn’t require the start-up or learning curve that a brand-new hire would.
+They probably also have preexisting relationships on which they can build.

 When I was hired as director of internal development a few years ago, we had another job opening in our group.
 Because our internal recruiting capability wasn't strong, our department typically relied on external recruiters to find candidates.

-While I had no problem working with external recruiters, I wanted to try some other options first—specifically, reviewing ex-employees who might be a good fit.
+While I had no problem working with external recruiters, I wanted to try some other options first—specifically, reviewing former employees who might be a good fit.
 I decided to review a list of former employees who had left our department in the past two years.
 Since I was new, I reviewed the list of people with my two senior managers.
-I basically asked them about the circumstances of the person leaving the company and whether they thought that the person would be a candidate for rehire.
-We reviewed six people, and one person in particular seemed like a good fit for what we were looking for.
+I basically asked them about the circumstances behind the person's departure from the company and whether they thought that the person would be a candidate for rehire.
+We reviewed six people, and one person in particular seemed like a good fit for what we were looking.

 One of my managers cautioned me that this person had left to work for a dot com and had received a very good stock options package.
 He felt there was little chance she would come back to work for us.
 I acknowledged that possibility but wanted to contact her just to be sure.
 It turned out her new company was about to go under, her stock options were worthless, and she was more than happy to talk about coming back to work for us.
 The talks went quickly and she started with us three weeks later.

 Since employers know about the work performance of prior employees, they can also discreetly screen people who are not a fit.
-I would estimate that if an employer considered all ex-employees, they would initially screen maybe two-thirds of all the candidates, eliminating those who did not leave on good terms, did not have a good attitude, or did not have a high enough level of performance.
-When I was hiring, many times I preferred to take a chance with an unknown new employee rather than rehire a known ex-employee who had some work issues the first time around.
+I would estimate that if employers considered all former employees, they would initially screen about two-thirds of all candidates, eliminating those who did not leave on good terms, did not have a good attitude, or did not have a high enough level of performance.
+When I was hiring, many times I preferred to take a chance with an unknown new employee rather than rehire a known former employee who had some work issues the first time around.

 Consulting firm managers should also consider these other issues when rehiring former employees.